"An idyllic Lakeland setting in 4 acres of woodland on the western shores of Lake Windermere at the heart of the beautiful Lake District. . ."

 The Lakeside and Haverthwaite Steam Railway (4 miles) runs through the valley of the River Leven; its trains connect with a leisurely steamer going to the busy, cosmopolitan town of Bowness-on-Windermere.
 The steamer also wends its way further north to Waterhead, the stop for the pretty little town of Ambleside.

-- Open fire – logs inc
+- Open fire – logs included

-- Elec and bed linen inc
+- Electricity and bed linen included

 - Digital TV

-- Shared w/machine on req
+- Shared washing machine on request

 - Shared heated drying room